Dermatology

 Finger wound healed without stitches after six weeks.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about dermatology.
+ClinicalPosters offers human anatomy charts, scientific posters, and other services that compliment articles about dermatology.
 Slide extra posters into DeuPair Frames without removing from the wall.

-To support the writing of useful articles about dermatology, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
-You may sponsor specific articles or remit a small donation.
+Support the writing of useful articles about dermatology by exploring human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles.

 'Necrotizing Fasciitis'